hpcc-systems/DataPatterns/README.md

 <a name="installation"></a>
 ### Installation

+**Note:**  `DataPatterns.Profile()` and `DataPatterns.BestRecordStructure()` are
-**Note:**  `DataPatterns.Profile()` is now included in HPCC version 7.4.0!
-It has been added to the ECL Standard Library (`Std.DataPatterns`), and also integrated with ECL Watch so you can create a profile of a saved logical file using only a web browser.
+now included in HPCC version 7.4.0!
+They have been added to the ECL Standard Library (`Std.DataPatterns`) and also integrated with ECL Watch so you can create a profile from a saved logical file using only a web browser.
+Note that the Std library version of Profile() will create a visualization of the results only when executed from ECL Watch; visualizations will not be generated if Profile() is called from ECL code.
+If that is important to you, install this bundle version instead (they coexist peacefully).

 This code is installed as an ECL Bundle.
 Complete instructions for managing ECL Bundles can be found in [The ECL IDE and HPCC Client